robertelch/redgifs/README.md

 # redgifs
-a small python module to interacte with https://redgifs.com/
+a small python module to interact with https://redgifs.com/

 # installation:
 ```